SAEMF/Academy for Women in Academic Emergency Medicine (AWAEM) Research Grant

 Font type and size for the application should be Arial 11 point, including literature cited.
 Single line spacing is acceptable.
 Figures, charts, tables, and legends or captions may be in smaller size font but must be clear and legible.

-Submissions must be no longer than 5 pages excluding references.
-All proposals will include specific aims, background significance, preliminary work (if applicable) research strategy, and deliverables/next steps.
-NIH biosketches are required for both the applicant and mentor.
-The mentor should submit a mentorship plan and testament to support the applicant for the duration of the award.
-Two letters of reference are requested, with one from the department chair or equivalent.
-Please include a proposed budget and budget justification for how funds will be allocated during the one-year period.
+Submission must be no longer than 5 pages in length (excluding references).
+All proposals must include specific aims, background/significance, preliminary work (if applicable), and approach.
+A minimum of two letters of reference are requested, with one from the department chair or equivalent and the other from the mentor, whose letter should include a mentorship plan and testament to support the applicant for the duration of the award.
+A proposed budget and budget justification for how funds will be allocated during the one-year period are also required.

 PURPOSE OF THE AWARD

-To support one early career investigator (fellow, instructor, assistant professor) who wishes to address a research question in line with the core ideology of the Academy of Women in Academic Emergency Medicine.
+To support one early career investigator (fellow, instructor, or assistant professor during the award period) who wishes to address a research question in line with the core ideology (see below) of the Academy of Women in Academic Emergency Medicine.
 This award is intended to allow for preliminary data collection, analysis or collection of pilot data that will further support greater research endeavors.

 AWAEM CORE IDEOLOGY